madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 ## The Problem

 This lead us to the problem.
-Non profit leaders and practiioners tend not to think their organisations are innovative.
+Non profit leaders and practiioners tend not to think their organisations are innovative [^f8].
 This is becasue there is no time or budget to innovate.
 Similar to the operational business environment there is such a high focus on the day to day.
 This leads to inefficeincy and a maybe value being lost.

 Can the non-pofit or charitable sector learn from the same examples?